 - 1. Attends to injured athlete and controls scene: Athletic Training Staff/Coach - 2.
 Supervises team: Assistant Coach - 3.
-Retrieves AED: Assistant Coach/HHS Staff Member: North West Corner Of Gym Next To Training Room - 4.
+Retrieves AED: Assistant Coach/HHS Staff Member: AED's are located in northwest corner of gym next to the trainer's room AND on the south wall outside the ladies bathroom inside Tiger Stadium. - 4.
 The closest working phone is located: Cell Phone or Phone in Concession Stands - 5.
 Keys to access phone are: HHS Staff Member - 6.
 Calls 911: Athletic Training Staff/Coach/HHS Staff Member - 7.
 The exact address of the activity site is: 1590 Arizona Ave SW The major cross streets are: On Arizona, between 18th St SW and 15th St SW - 8.
-The exact entry location for the closest emergency vehicle is: North Gate of Tiger Stadium - 9.
+The exact entry location for the closest emergency vehicle is: Southwest Gate of Tiger Stadium - 9.
 Meets paramedic at gate and guides to injured athlete: Athletic Training Staff/HHS Staff Member - 10.
 Keys to unlock these passageways will be at the activity site in the possession of: HHS Staff Member - 11.
 The closest emergency care facility is: Huron Regional Medical Center - 12.
 Gives medical consent sheet to paramedic: Assistant Coach/HHS Staff Member - 13.
 Accompanies injured athlete to hospital: Assistant Coach/HHS Staff Member/Parent - 14.
 Gives injury report to A.D.: Athletic Trainer